 Professor Ross is Lyle T. Alverson Professor of Law at the George Washington University Law School.
 She specializes in constitutional law (with particular emphasis on the First Amendment) and family law.
 Professor Ross' book A Right to Lie?
 Presidents, Other Liars, and the First Amendment (University of Pennsylvania Press) was published in November 2021 and has been featured at events at the Cato Institute, the National Constitution Center and other venues.
 Her last book, Lessons in Censorship: How Schools and Courts Subvert Students' First Amendment Rights (Harvard University Press, 2015) was named the Best Book on the First Amendment by Concurring Opinions’ First Amendment News; it also won the Critics’ Choice Book Award from the American Education Studies Association.
 Professor Ross is a co-author of Contemporary Family Law (West Academic), First Edition (2006) through the latest Fifth Edition (2019).

-In 2015-2016, Professor Ross was a Visiting Scholar at the Harvard School of Education.
-She was a Member of the School of Social Science at the Institute for Advanced Study at Princeton from 2008-2009.
-Professor Ross has taught as a visiting professor at the University of Pennsylvania, Boston College (where she held joint appointments in the School of Education and the History Department) and St. John’s School of Law in New York.
+In 2015-2016, she was a Member of the School of Social Science at the Institute for Advanced Study at Princeton from 2008-2009.
+In 2015-2016 Professor Ross was a Visiting Scholar at the Harvard Graduate School of Education.
+She has been a visiting professor at the University of Pennsylvania, Boston College (where she held joint appointments in the School of Education and the History Department) and St. John’s School of Law in New York.